yogeshojha/rengine/README.md

     sudo ./update.sh
     ```

-    If `./update.sh` does not have execution permissions, please change it, `chmod +x update.sh`
+    If `update.sh` does not have execution permissions, please change it, `sudo chmod +x update.sh`

 ## Changelog